Skip to main content

 Preparation is also a way of focusing on what it is you have to prove and being ready to do that.
 You also need to understand those bits of the law that affect your case.

-Plan how to start or open your case.
-It is just a few sentences said out loud by you summarising your claim, and what you intend to prove, before you explain what evidence you have got to support your claim.
+• Plan your opening submission.
+You want to summarise your claim in a few sentences - what you intend to prove, what evidence you have got to support your claim.
 It should take no longer than one or two minutes to say.
+You may not be expected to make one in a small claim.

 • The Claimant makes their opening submission.